 This exquisite tea is from Xihu area which lies among a mix of mountains, forests and small creeks, making it famous in China for producing the best Long jing teas.

-This is a fragrant tea with an orchid like aroma, soft and mellow taste, hint of chestnut flavor and a long lingering sweet aftertaste.
+This fragrant tea has an orchid like aroma, soft and mellow taste, hint of chestnut flavour and a long lingering sweet aftertaste.

 Green tea leaves

 Tea: 2 g Water: 85 C, 1 cup Time: 3-5 mins

 Recommended number of steeping: 3-4 times

 There is no set rule for brewing tea because each tea type is different.

 This is a rough guide to get you started .
 Experiment to find your ideal steeping time based on your personal taste.

 Before preparing any type of tea always warm the teapot and tea cups by rinsing it with hot water.

 Put 2 g of tea in the preheated tea pot and add water at 85 C over the tea leaves in a circular manner so all the leaves are wet.
 Let it steep for 3-5 minutes.

 When brewing in a tea pot please pour the tea out in cups until the last drop to avoid over steeping the tea left in the teapot , resulting in a unpleasant and bitter flavor.